iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted151008/report.md

 > Relys on people being honest and truthful<br> :date: __2021-02-24 15:27:06__

-> App worked as expected for the first 2 months, however this morning I see a notice that I need to have location turned on as well as bluetooth.
-This is unnerving seeing that the app settings on my phone show no permissions are in use.
-I have android 6 but this same concern is being voiced by an android 9 user here in the comments.
-This behaviour is new and as I can only toggle location globally on my device this is NOT going to happen.
-This behaviour is similar to malware.
-Please correct.<br> :date: __2021-02-13 13:16:24__

 > I received a notification that I was exposed on a day where I had kept my phone in a space not shared with others (no shared wall, etc), as I do every work day.
 In other words, no one spent 15 minutes within 6 feet of my phone.
 It is a healthcare facility, so there is little doubt the "exposure" was generated here, but it seems that either the location sharing probably far exceeds 6 feet, or is far less than 15 minutes in order for me to be alerted to exposure.<br> :date: __2021-01-23 14:36:29__

 > Not sure if it's even working<br> :date: __2021-01-08 19:59:09__